Quality Measure Implementation Guide

 Quality Reporting Document Architecture (QRDA)

 Quality Reporting Document Architecture (QRDA) Category I is an HL7 standard that supports quality reporting at the individual patient level (referred to as QRDA Category I) and Quality Reporting Document Architecture (QRDA) Category III is an HL7 standard that supports quality reporting at the summary level (referred to as QRDA Category III).
-The aspects of QRDA related to reporting results are captured in the MeasureReport resource, while the aspects of QRDA representing patient information are captured by QI-Core.
+The aspects of QRDA related to reporting results are captured in the MeasureReport resource, while the aspects of QRDA representing patient data are captured by QI-Core.
 The FHIR Clinical Reasoning module replaces QRDA by defining the MeasureReport structure, and the Data Exchange for Quality Measures Implementation Guide provides implementation guidance for measure reporting.